jylhakos/Part3/README.md

 The top tier of the stack is React.js for creating client applications in HTML and Javascript.

-By making HTTP Requests from React.js app, you can connect to Express functions to access REST API routes.
+By making HTTP Requests from React.js, the app can send requests to Representational State Transfer (REST) API routes defined in Express.

 ```